robinking-analytics/Factors-in-Colorado-Youth-Suicidal-Ideation/README.md

 # Factors-in-Colorado-Youth-Suicidal-Ideation
 SAS Studio, GoogleSheets, and RapidMiner were used to explore publicly available data to identify county-level economic and health factors that are correlated with serious thoughts of suicide among Colorado high school students.
 SAS&reg; was used to calculate correlations and to draw several graphs, including histograms, scatterplots, and scatterplot matrices.

-This study is presented on YouTube at: https://www.youtube.com/watch?v=60sk52Xd-IE

 ## Tools

 SAS&reg; Studio, RapidMiner, and GoogleSheets.